 Female employee representation is 66%, exceeding the available workforce of 45%.
-Female employees are under-represented in two occupational categories:
+Female employees are under-represented in three occupational categories:

+- Service and Maintenance

+- Skilled Craft Workers

-- Protective Services Workers Non-Sworn - Service & Maintenance
+- Protective Services Workers Non-Sworn

-Black/African American employee representation is 3%, exceeding the available workforce of 2.4%.
+Black/African American employee representation is 3%, exceeding the available workforce of 2%.
 Black/African American employees are under-represented in three occupational categories:

 - Technicians

+- Skilled Craft Workers

-- Protective Services Workers
+- Protective Services Workers Sworn

-- Service & Maintenance

-Latino/Hispanic employee representation in 29%, below the available workforce of 38.1%.
+Latino/Hispanic employee representation is 31%, below the available workforce of 38%.
 Latino/Hispanic employees are under-represented in five occupational categories:

-- Officials and Administrators - Protected Service Workers
+- Officials and Administrators

+- Service and Maintenance

 - Skilled Craft Workers

+- Protective Services Workers Sworn

 - Protective Services Workers Non-Sworn

-- Service & Maintenance

-Asian employee representation is 6%, exceeding the available workforce of 5.3%.
+Asian employee representation is 8%, exceeding the available workforce of 5%.
 Asian employees are under-represented in three occupational categories:

 - Technicians

-- Administrative Support

-- Service & Maintenance
+- Service and Maintenance

+- Skilled Craft Workers

 American Indian employee representation is 1%, exceeding the available workforce of 0.6%.
-Asian employees are under-represented in two occupational categories:
+American Indian employees are under-represented in three occupational categories:

-- Officials and Administrators - Technicians
+- Officials and Administrators

-VI.
+- Technicians

+- Skilled Craft Workers

+VIII.
 APPLICANT POOL ANALYSIS

-The applicant pool for 2011-12 exceeds the representation in 6 of the 7 race/ethnic groups as compared to the 2010 census data.
+The applicant pool for 2015 exceeds the representation in 4 of the 5 women and minority groups as compared to the 2010 census data as identified in the charts on pages 19 to 22.

-The available workforce for Latino/Hispanic is 38%.
-Latino/Hispanic applicants for County employment is 34.7%, below the available workforce by 3.3%
+The current available Labor Force for Latino/Hispanic is 38% of the population as a whole.
+Latino/Hispanic applicants for County employment is 36%, below the available workforce by 2%

-VIII.
+IX.
 ACTION STEPS

-The following steps will be taken to address reduce underutilization in the County's workforce.
+The following steps will be taken to address underutilization in the County's workforce.
 The County will:

-- Visit local school authorities and community colleges on a regular basis to cultivate an interest in employment with the county for minority students. - Identify, contact and advertise open positions in the various minority and ethnic media broadcasts and publications - Develop contacts and intensify the County's presence in minority communities by working with established groups - Continue to participate in job fairs targeted toward minority groups. - Monitor recruitment policies and procedure to determine if recruitment efforts are enabling the County to meet and maintain African American, Hispanic, Asian/Pacific Islander, American Indian/Alaskan Native and female objectives. - Enhance upward mobility of all employees, but also assure that opportunities for advancement are equally distributed while encouraging minority participation. - Publicize employment and career opportunities with minority and female professional organizations. - Continue to provide EEO training to supervisors and managers on EEO policies, documentation, interview processes and employment requirements. - Continue to provide EEO and Diversity related training.
+• Visit local school authorities and community colleges on a regular basis to cultivate an interest in employment with the County for minority students.

+- Identify, contact and advertise open positions in the various minority and ethnic media broadcasts and publications. - Develop contacts and intensify the County's presence in minority communities by working with established minority groups - Continue to participate in job fairs targeted toward minority groups. - Monitor recruitment policies and procedure to determine if recruitment efforts are enabling the County to meet and maintain Black/African American, Latino/Hispanic, Asian/Pacific Islander, American Indian/Alaskan Native and female objectives. - Enhance upward mobility of all employees, but also assure that opportunities for advancement are equally distributed while encouraging minority participation. - Publicize employment and career opportunities with minority and female professional organizations. - Continue to provide EEO training to supervisors and managers on EEO policies, documentation, interview processes and employment requirements. - Continue to provide EEO and Diversity related training.